Hot Weather Advice

 Animals can really struggle during the hot weather too - so make sure your pets have access to clean drinking water and somewhere shaded and cool to rest.

-Try to avoid walking dogs during the hottest times (11am-3pm), and always do the hot hand test first (if you can’t hold your hand on the pavement for five seconds, it’s too hot for your dog to walk on).
+Try to keep pets out of the sun and avoid walking dogs during the hottest times (11am-3pm), and always do the hot hand test first (if you can’t hold your hand on the pavement for five seconds, it’s too hot for your dog to walk on).

 Although it’s common knowledge – remember to never leave any animal in a car, conservatory or caravan for even a short period of time.